 Open a newspaper or magazine, click on a news story or case study and there it is, writ large: The promise of big data.
 What has brought about this sudden interest in data analytics?

-Jeanne Ross, the director of MIT Sloan Management’s Center for Information Systems Research, says it is a confluence of events: companies are getting better at the processes that create their data, new technologies are creating new ways to access and analyze that data and business leaders are being bombarded with stories of others’ success with analytics.
+Jeanne Ross, the director and principal research scientist at the MIT Sloan Center for Information Systems Research (CISR), says it is a confluence of events: companies are getting better at the processes that create their data, new technologies are creating new ways to access and analyze that data and business leaders are being bombarded with stories of others’ success with analytics.

 Ross has been at MIT Sloan School of Management for the past 19 years.
 For the last four years she’s been the director of CISR, which focuses on how companies get value from information technology and on the digitization of processes and effective use of information.
 CISR has 85 corporate sponsors that fund the Center’s research, provide feedback and participate in events.